This page will give you information about a breast uplift. If you have any questions, you should ask your GP or other relevant health professional.

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.

 The results of a breast uplift improve gradually over the first 6 months.
-Your breasts should become softer and more natural.
+Your breasts should become softer and more natural, and the scars should fade.

 For more on how this information was prepared, click here.